metaborg/spoofax-pie/docs/tutorial/create_language_project.md

 ## Changing the static semantics

-Now we will fix the static semantics of the language.
+Now we will change the static semantics of the language.
 Open the main Statix file `helloworld/src/main.stx` Statix is a meta-language for defining the static semantics of your language, which includes type checking.

 First we will update the Statix specification to handle the new language constructs.
-Replace the `#!statix programOk(_).` line with `#!statix programOk(Program(parts)).`, meaning that we accept all programs consisting of parts, which is always true due to the syntax of the language.
+Replace the `#!statix programOk(_).` line with `programOk(Program(parts)) :- partsOk(parts).`, meaning that we accept programs consisting of parts, as long as their parts are ok.
-Build the project, and the error marker should disappear from your example program.

 As a silly rule, we will add a warning to all instances of `world` in the program.
 Add the following code to the end of the Statix definition: